Cornerback24/Blender-NLA-Midi-Copier/README.md

 These cubes can all be animated at once by creating a path to define the ordering of the cubes (starting at the lowest pitch and ending at the highest), and using the Copy along path option.

 * Copy along path
   * If selected, then all selected objects are animated, each to a different note.
-This option is may be disabled depending on the Type selected in the NLA Midi panel.
+This option is only valid for Type Object, Type Material, or any type that can be object data (such as Mesh and Curve).
+If the type is Material, the action wll be copied to the active materials of the selected objects.
 * Path
   * A path defining the ordering of the selected objects.
 Any Curve can be used as the path.
 The path itself will not be included as one of the animated objects, even if it is selected.
     Only the points along the path are used in the calculation for ordering the objects.
 This means that curved paths may produce unexpected results, since the calculation uses straight lines between each point on the path.